Entering the ancient and bustling Medina of Fez, where every archway leads to a new adventure in the heart of Morocco.

 “I can take you to my cousin Asauud who can lead you out of the Medina for 10 dirham,” the little flim-flam fellow announced.

-The happy tyke agreed and we were off… turning and tuning.
-I’m going to end up a leather belt, I just know it, I anguished.
+The happy tyke agreed, and we were off… turning and tuning.
+I’m going to end up with a leather belt, I just know it, I anguished.
 To my joy, we skirted through an archway and I saw a field with a green slope which led to a road with busy with cars!
 I was free!

-I pressed on toward the field only to have the kid yell at me offended: “Hey, what about my 20 Dirham.
+I pressed on toward the field only to have the kid yell at me offended: “Hey, what about my 20 Dirham?
 I walked up to the kid and stood, leaving barely an inch of personal space between us.
 I dipped my head down and queried: “Yeah, what about your twenty dirham?”

 By God and with honor,